 Why do rats gnaw

-buildings, transportation vehicles, utility rooms, and electrical equipment, and gnaw on the various objects that seemingly
+transportation vehicles, utility rooms, and electrical equipment, and gnaw on the various objects that seemingly offer them

-offer them no nutritional advantage, rats are simply following the instinctive and opportunistic behaviors they have employed
+no nutritional advantage, rats are simply following the instinctive and opportunistic behaviors they have employed for thousands

-for thousands of years.
-The rat has learned it has little to lose, and usually much to gain by regularly gnawing on the many
+of years.
+The rat has learned it has little to lose, and usually much to gain by regularly gnawing on the many objects encountered

-objects encountered during its daily explorations.
-Furthermore, some researchers believe gnawing may also serve as a means
+during its daily explorations.
+Furthermore, some researchers believe gnawing may also serve as a means of communication, as

 The first house rats recorded in America appeared in Boston in 1775.